inverno-io/inverno-mods/doc/reference-guide.md

 Stream<Book> list();
 ```

 In the preceding example, as soon as a book is retrieved from a data store it can be sent to the client which can then process responses as soon as possible reducing the latency and resource consumption on both client and server.
-The response content type is `application/x-ndjson`, so each book is encoded in JSON before a newline delimiter to let the client detects partial responses as defined by [the ndjon format](http://ndjson.org/).
+The response content type is `application/x-ndjson`, so each book is encoded in JSON before a newline delimiter to let the client detects partial responses as defined by [the ndjon format][ndjson].

 ###### Server-sent events